Synchro/laravel-violations/README.md

 When a report is received, it is parsed into a matching Data Transfer Object (DTO) built using Spatie's excellent [spatie/laravel-data](https://packagist.org/packages/spatie/laravel-data) package.

-Be aware that the reporting mechanisms are deliberately designed to be use "out of band" so that their traffic does not interfere with the performance of your site; the browser will accumulate reports and send them in batches after a delay, so you may receive multiple reports (possibly of multiple types) in a single request.
+Be aware that the reporting mechanisms are deliberately designed to work "out of band" so that their traffic does not interfere with the performance of your site; the browser will accumulate reports and send them in batches after a delay, so you may receive multiple reports (possibly of multiple types) in a single request.
 The package will handle this for you and will parse each report individually, send events, store models, etc.

-You can monitor report sending in Chrome in its dev tools under the "Application" tab, then under the "Reporting API" section.
+You can monitor the sending of reports in Chrome in its dev tools under the "Application" tab, then under the "Reporting API" section.

 ### Trustworthy endpoints
 Testing report sending can be tricky because browsers are very picky about the circumstances under which they send reports.
 In particular, they will only send reports to TLS endpoints that conform to [a definition of "potentially trustworthy"](https://w3c.github.io/webappsec-secure-contexts/#is-origin-trustworthy), which may interfere with development practices, for example, it won't send reports to endpoints with self-signed certificates.